Moments Worth Carrying

 The beginning and end of that day were spectacular.
 Things you keep with you for a lifetime.

-It was an incredible experience.
-Imagine seeing the dark sand with ghosts flying over it from a far direction and then flowing through you with a cool breeze that your senses long for.
-That happened constantly for about 10 minutes until water reached our boats and we were able to begin fishing.
+Imagine seeing dark sand with ghosts flying over it from a far direction, then that cool mist flowing through you with a breeze your senses had been craving.
+That happened for about 10 minutes until the water finally reached our boats and we could begin again.

 Sunset on the River

 That day was above average for fishing, we did well.
-It was after that stands out.
+But it's what happened after that stands out.

 It reminded me of the scene in Shawshank Redemption where Andy gets a beer for his pals, and for those moments all is right with the world.
-There my whole worry was fish, nothing else.
-And after a long several days, for us to unite and share in the camaraderie with a cold brew on the river with some slow jams and the sky showing off her colors for us, that was the fulfillment most people search for.
+Out there my whole worry was fish, nothing else.
+And after a long several days, for us to unite and share in the camaraderie with a cold brew on the river with some slow jams while the sky showed off her colors for us, that was the fulfillment most people spend their whole lives searching for.
 Those are the moments one carries till the grave.

 Almost Overboard